gurukrishnan-venkataraman/Covid-1/README.md

 4. Click `New Notebook`, which should open a new page.

 # Usage
 - Clone the repository. using `!
-Git Clone https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability.git `
+Git Clone https://github.com/gurukrishnan-venkataraman/Covid-1`
 - The tool only works with Indian IP addresses so disconnect your VPN if needed.
 - Enter the command - `cd cowin-vaccination-slot-availability/`
 - Install all the dependencies - `! pip3 install -r requirements.txt`
 - Run Anaconda Promt (Run as Administrator) From Start Menu.
-- Go to your Directory Eg `cd C:\Users\lenovo\Desktop\Jupyter Notebooks\2021\Cowin\cowin-vaccination-slot-availability`
+- Go to your Directory Eg `cd C:\Users\lenovo\Desktop\Jupyter Notebooks\2021\Cowin\Covid-1`
-- Run `streamlit run app.py`
+- Run `streamlit run app2.py`.
+This version will alert you for open slots by a ringtone.
+If you need the Original version, Run `streamlit run app.py`

 -   You can now view your Streamlit app in your browser.